Music Moves Europe Awards

-The Music Moves Europe Award, also known as the MME Award, is an annual prize recognizing the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally released album in the past year.
-The prize was known as the European Border Breakers Award (EBBA) until 2019, and the Music Moves Europe Talent Award (MMETA) until 2022.
+The Music Moves Europe Awards, also known as the MME Awards, is an annual prize recognizing the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally released album in the past year.
+The prize was known as the European Border Breakers Awards (EBBA) until 2019, and the Music Moves Europe Talent Awards (MMETA) until 2022.

 Organization

 The EBBA Awards were launched by the European Commission and are a European Union award.
 Since 2009, the awards are organised by Eurosonic Noorderslag and the award is presented at the Eurosonic Noorderslag festival.